OPL/opl3-autoloader/README.md

 Extra classes:

 * `\Opl\Autoloader\ClassMapBuilder` - class map builder for the map-based autoloaders.
+* `\Opl\Autoloader\CoreTracker` - an autoloader decorator that allows to find the common application core loaded every time.
 * `\Opl\Autoloader\Command\ClassMapBuild` - Symfony 2 Console command that builds
   the class maps for the map-based autoloaders.
+* `\Opl\Autoloader\Command\CoreDump` - Symfony 2 Console command that generates the
+  application core loading code from the `CoreTracker` dump.

 Documentation can be found [here](http://static.invenzzia.org/docs/opl/3_0/book/en/autoloader.html).